 Pamplin College of Business announces Outstanding Graduating Senior award recipient

-Virginia Tech has named Benjamin Stuart Vyule, of Christiansburg, Va., as the Outstanding Graduating Senior in the Pamplin College of Business for the 2008-09 academic year.
+Virginia Tech has named Elizabeth Goergen, of Midlothian, Va., as the Outstanding Graduating Senior in the Pamplin College of Business for the 2009-10 academic year.

 The purpose of the award is to recognize outstanding student performance in each college of the university.
 Students are selected on the basis of their grade point average (3.4 or higher on a 4.0 scale) and outstanding performance in several or all of the following areas: academic achievement, extracurricular activities, leadership positions, and contributions of service to the university and/or community.

-Virginia Tech’s nationally ranked Pamplin College of Business offers undergraduate and graduate programs in accounting and information systems, business information technology, economics, finance, hospitality and tourism management, management, and marketing.
+Virginia Tech's nationally ranked Pamplin College of Business offers undergraduate and graduate programs in accounting and information systems, business information technology, economics, finance, hospitality and tourism management, management, and marketing.
 The college emphasizes the development of ethical values and leadership, technology, and international business skills.
-The college’s centers focus on business leadership, business diversity, electronic commerce, forest industries, organizational performance, and services innovation.
+The college's centers focus on business leadership, business diversity, electronic commerce, forest industries, organizational performance, and services innovation.
 The college is committed to serving business and society through the expertise of its faculty, alumni, and students.
-It is named in honor of alumnus Robert B. Pamplin, the former CEO of Georgia-Pacific, and businessman, philanthropist, and alumnus Robert B. Pamplin Jr.
+It is named in honor of two alumni: retired CEO of Georgia-Pacific Robert B. Pamplin, who died in June 2009 at age 97, and businessman and philanthropist Robert Robert B. Pamplin Jr.